muni-town/weird/DEVELOPER.md

 ## Getting Started

-The following is a detailed guide on setting up the development enviroment for weird.
+The following is a detailed guide on setting up the development environment for weird.

 ### Pre-Requisites